Korets - guidebook

 World War II and the Holocaust

-The Soviet army marched into Korets on 17 September 1939.
-The Jewish institutions were liquidated and political parties dissolved.
-The Jews tried to adapt to new realities, learning new professions and setting up cooperatives for craftsmen.
+On September 17, 1939, Soviet troops entered Korets.
+Jewish institutions were liquidated and political parties disbanded.
+The Jews tried to adapt to the new reality by learning new trades or by setting up Soviet-style cooperatives for craftsmen.

-According to the order issued on 17 September 1941, by the district commissioner Dr Beyer, the entire Jewish population was obliged to wear clothes with yellow patches sewn on the back between the shoulder blades and on the left side on the chest.
-Every day, they were forced to clear the snow from the road to the village of Samostrely (16 km) and were sent to the forest to perform various works.
-Due to hunger, lack of clothing and medicines, many Jews were sick and died.
+According to the September 17, 1941, order of the District Commissar Dr. Beyer, all Jews were obligated to sew yellow patches onto their clothes: on the back between the shoulder blades and on the left side of the chest.
+Every day they were taken to clean snow from the road to the village of Samostrily (Samostrzały, located 16 km away) and sent to the forest for various kinds of the humiliating and usually unnecessary manual work.
+The exhausted Jews were succumbing to various diseases and died in large numbers due to the lack of clothing and medicines.

-At the beginning of 1942, a ghetto was established in Korets where all the Jews from the city and the surrounding countryside were gathered.
-The Germans conducted regular actions, during which they first murdered people unable to work, i.e. children, the elderly and the sick.
+Early in 1942, a ghetto was established in Korets, where all the Jews from the town and the nearby villages were rounded up and confined.
+The Germans regularly carried out operations in which people unfit to work were murdered: children, elderly people, and the sick.

-Moshe Gildenman (1898–1957): leader of the guerrilla, journalist, writer.
-He worked as a civil engineer, owned a concrete factory, was the chairman of the Union of Jewish Artists and the initiator of a choir, an orchestra and a theatre in a Jewish school.
+Moshe Gildenman (1898–1957) was a partisan commander, journalist, and prose writer.
+He worked as construction engineer, owned a concrete factory, and was the head of the Jewish Painters’ Association; he also founded a choir, an orchestra, and a theatre at the Jewish school.

-In May 1942, on the eve of the feast of Shavuot, the occupiers and the local police killed 2.2 thousand Jews, including his wife and 13-year-old daughter.
-When the Jews gathered in the synagogue to say the Kaddish for the victims, Moshe Gildenman entered the bima and delivered a speech, urging the Jews to fight.
+In May 1942, the day before the feast of Shavuot, the occupying forces and the local police killed 2,200 Jews from Korets, including Moshe’s wife and his 13-year-old daughter.
+When the Jews gathered in the synagogue to say kaddish for the victims, Gildenman gave a sermon from the bimah, calling on the Jews to fight.

-In September 1942, at the time of the liquidation of the ghetto, Mohze Gildenman, his son Simshe and 15 young people managed to escape in the night, cross the Sluch River and hide in the forest.
-Moshe stood at the head of a Jewish partisan branch (known as "the group of uncle Misha"), who managed to reach the Zhytomyr forests.
-He led over 150 combat operations and freed 300 prisoners from the German camps.
-In 1943, they joined the Red Army.
-Moshe Gildenman welcomed the end of the war in Berlin, along with his son.
+In September 1942, during the liquidation of the ghetto, Gildenman, his son Simha, and 15 other young people managed to escape from the ghetto, cross the Sluch River, and hide in the forest.
+Moshe became the commander of a Jewish partisan unit (known as “uncle Misha’s group”), which fought its way through to the forests of the Zhytomyr region.
+The unit carried out more than 150 combat operations and liberated 300 inmates from German camps.
+In 1943, it joined the Red Army.
+Moshe Gildenman and his son both survived and celebrated the end of the war in Berlin.

-In 1946, Gildenman moved to Poland then spent several years in Paris, and moved to Israel in 1952.
-He wrote short stories and accounts of the guerrilla life, and published them in Jewish periodicals.
-In Israel, he worked for the Institute of Yad Vashem; he was a social activist and wrote memoirs published in The Book of Memory of Zvyahel (Novohrad-Volynskyi) in 1962.
+From 1946, Gildenman lived in Poland, then Paris, and from 1952, in Israel.
+He wrote short stories and memoirs about his life as a partisan.
+In Israel, he worked for the Yad Vashem Institute, engaged in social activity, and wrote his memoirs, published in The Memorial Book of Zviahel (Novohrad-Volynskyi) in 1962.

-Today, Korets, located on the route Kyiv-Rivne has approx. 7 thousand inhabitants.
-Many Christian churches as well as ohels of famous rabbis at the Jewish cemetery attract crowds of pilgrims.
-Part of the permanent exhibition in the Regional Museum founded in 2000 is dedicated to the history of the Jewish community.
+Things changed radically after Ukraine became independent in 1991.
+Today, about 7,000 people live in Korets, which is located on the main route between Kyiv and Rivne.
+The numerous local Christian churches and the ohalim (burial sites) of famous rabbis at the Jewish cemetery attract crowds of pilgrims.
+Part of the exhibition at the Regional Museum in Korets, founded in 2000, is dedicated to the history of the town Jewish community, and in the 1990s, memorial plaques were established at the sites of executions of Korets’ Jews during World War II.

-Matzevahs from the 17th century can be found at the old Jewish cemetery in Korets.
-3 tzadiks are burried here: Rabbi Asher Tzvi (student of Dov Ber, the Maggid of Mezritch, the author of Ma'ayan ha-Hokhmah, Heb.
-The Fountain of Wisdom), Rabbi Yitzhak Isaac ha-Kohen (student of Rabbi Dov Ber, the Maggid of Mezritch, author of Brit Kehunat Olam, Heb.
-The Eternal Covenant of Priesthood) and Rabbi Mordechai (chairman of the religious court).
+Korets still has its old Jewish cemetery with 17th-century tombstones.
+Three outstanding Hasidic leaders are buried here: Rabbi Asher Tzvi (a disciple of Dov Ber, the Maggid of Mezeritch, and the author of Ma’ayan Ha-Hokhma (Heb.: A Spring of Wisdom); Rabbi Yitzhak ha-Kohen (also thedisciple of the Maggid of Mezeritch, and the author of Brit Kehunat Olam, Heb.: The Covenant of Eternal Priesthood); and Rabbi Mordechai (the head of the rabbinic court).

 Jewish cemetery (16th century), Korotka